As Oct. 18 vaccine deadline nears, here are WSU coach Nick Rolovich’s options and contract terms

 “For all the attention the outliers are receiving,” Weiler said, “the mandate is working.”

 - WSU has approximately 10,000 employees.
-As of late last week, 73 had applied for medical exemptions, and 294 had sought religious exemptions.
+As of late last week, 73 had applied for medical exemptions and 294 had sought religious exemptions.

 Most likely, Rolovich is one of those 367.